 - Do not smoke around the generator.
 Wipe up any fuel or oil spills immediately.
 Ensure that no combustible materials are left in the generator compartment, or on or near the generator, as FIRE or EXPLOSION may result.
-Keep the area surrounding the generator clean and free from debris. - Gaseous fluids such as natural gas and liquid propane (LP) gas are extremely EXPLOSIVE.
-Install the fuel supply system according to applicable fuel-gas codes.
-Before placing the home standby electric system into service, fuel system lines must be properly purged and leak tested according to applicable code.
-After installation, inspect the fuel system periodically for leaks.
-No leakage is permitted.
+Keep the area surrounding the generator clean and free from debris. - This generator may operate using one of several types of fuels.
+All fuel types are potentially FLAMMABLE and/or EXPLOSIVE and should be handled with care.
+Comply with all laws regulating the storage and handling of fuels.
+Inspect the unit's fuel system frequently and correct any leaks immediately.
+Fuel supply lines must be properly installed, purged and leak tested according to applicable fuel-gas codes before placing this equipment into service. - Gaseous fluids such as natural gas and liquid propane (LP) gas are extremely EXPLOSIVE.
+Natural gas is lighter than air, and LP gas is heavier than air; install leak detectors accordingly.